forcedotcom/salesforce-deskcom-api/README.md

 ### Find

-The method `by_url` can be called on the client, for backwards compatability we haven't yet removed it from the `DeskApi::Resource` but it will be removed once we release v1 of this client. `by_url` will return a lazy loaded instance of the resource.
+The method `by_url` can be called on the client, for backwards compatibility we haven't yet removed it from the `DeskApi::Resource` but it will be removed once we release v1 of this client. `by_url` will return a lazy loaded instance of the resource.